18th February 2020

 A dog could choke on a bone, even if they’re used to having one as a treat.
 Cooked bones are especially dangerous as they could splinter into smaller, sharper pieces and get caught in their throat or cause internal damage.

 Most dogs stumble across a good stick when on their walks but think again before throwing one for them.
-Not only can wooden sticks splinter and become a choking hazard but they can cause injury to your dog if they catch it awkwardly.
-It’s not worth the risk, so you’re better off ignoring their requests to throw or let them chew the stick they’ve found.
+Not only can wooden sticks splinter and become a choking hazard but they can cause injury to your dog’s mouth if they catch it awkwardly.
+It’s not worth the risk, so you’re better off ignoring any pleading eyes they give for you to throw or let them chew the stick they’ve found.

-Sticks can also cause nasty splinters and other injuries in dogs, so be sure to take an appropriate throwing toy on your walks if your dogs love a good game of fetch while out and about.
+Sticks can also cause nasty splinters and other injuries in dogs, so be sure to take an appropriate throwing toy on your walks if your pooch loves a good game of fetch while out and about.

-Used socks and dirty pants can attract any dog to have a sniff, and some are even enticed to start chewing and eating these used threads.
-These can all be swallowed and cause intestinal blockages and could make your dog choke.
-Make sure your used garments are kept away from your dog, and they go straight into the washing machine!
+Used socks and dirty pants can attract any dog to have a sniff, and some are even enticed to start chewing and eating these delicate threads.
+Gloves and smaller clothing items can also end up in your darling pooch’s mouth if left unsupervised too.
+These can all be swallowed and cause intestinal blockages and could cause your dog to choke.
+Make sure your underwear and smaller garments are kept away from your dog, and they go straight into the laundry basket or washing machine!

-Being aware of anything that could potentially put your dog at risk of choking will help you react in an emergency but if you want to know what to do if your dog started choking and potentially save their life, why not see if there’s a dog first aid course near you?
+Being aware of anything that could potentially put your dog at risk of choking will help you react in an emergency and knowing what to do can potentially save their life.
+Why not look for canine first aid courses near you?